AT&T wireless business grows but premium TV subscribers decline

-(Reuters) - AT&T Inc (T.N) on Wednesday beat Wall Street estimates for net wireless subscribers who pay a monthly bill as it ground out some growth in a saturated market and continued to bundle media content from Time Warner into new wireless plans.
+(Reuters) - AT&T Inc (T.N) exceeded analyst expectations on Wednesday for net wireless subscribers who pay a monthly bill, as it eked out some growth in a saturated market and continued to bundle media content from Time Warner into new wireless plans.

-But the telecoms giant lost more premium TV subscribers than the previous quarter as pay-TV providers struggle to keep customers as viewers move to streaming services like Netflix Inc (NFLX.O).
+But the telecoms giant lost more premium TV subscribers than the previous quarter as viewers moved to streaming services like Netflix Inc (NFLX.O).

-But the second-largest U.S. wireless carrier by subscribers added a net 72,000 phone subscribers, bigger than analysts’ estimates of 27,000 subscribers, according to research firm FactSet.
+Still, the second-largest U.S. wireless carrier by subscribers, added a net 72,000 phone subscribers, beating analyst estimates for 27,000, according to research firm FactSet.

+Postpaid phone churn, or the rate of customer defections, was 0.86%, up from 0.82% in the previous year.

 AT&T closed its $85-billion acquisition of media company Time Warner in June last year, creating a new business segment called WarnerMedia to house assets including the Turner TV networks and premium channel HBO.

-The new WarnerMedia segment, which includes Turner and premium TV channel HBO, reported revenue of $8.4 billion, while analysts were expecting $8.30 billion, according to IBES data from Refinitiv.
+The new WarnerMedia segment, which includes Turner and premium TV channel HBO, reported revenue of $8.4 billion, against analyst expectations for $8.3 billion, according to IBES data from Refinitiv.

 The company said WarnerMedia’s new streaming service HBO Max is slated to launch in spring of 2020.